avalcarcel9/aliviateR/README.md

 The `aliviateR::sort_filepaths()` function is a little different than the previous functions.
-It doesn’t help with building packages but is useful in everday research.
-This function should be used when you would like to sort a data.frame or tibble of filepaths by an ID contained inside the filepath.
+It doesn’t help with building packages but is useful in everyday research.
+This function should be used when you would like to sort a data.frame or tibble of file paths by an ID contained inside the file path.
 The ID by default must larger than 3 numbers.
 If you want to provide a specific ID pattern use `id_pattern`.
 This is passed to `stringr::str_extract` so the pattern format should be accepted by that function.
 A tibble will be returned with an additional